March 18, 2026

 Call a doctor if:

-• You experience severe pain, swelling, or heaviness in your legs
+• You experience persistent throbbing, aching, or burning in the legs

 How Doctors Evaluate It